artanzand/artanzand.github.io/_posts/2022-02-24-sematic-segmentation.md

 title: Semantic Image Segmentation with U-Net
 author: Artan Zandian
 date: Feb 24, 2022
-excerpt: "In a second phase of my Neural Style Transfer model, I have applied Semantic Segmentation to exclude person figures from the style transfer.
+excerpt: "In a second phase of my Neural Style Transfer model, I have applied semantic image segmentation to exclude person figures from the style transfer.
 In this post, I will be going over the U-Net architecture and the project pipeline used to achieve this."
 ---

 In a second phase of my Neural Style Transfer (NST) model (see [NST project](https://artanzand.github.io//neural-style-transfer/) and [repository](https://github.com/artanzand/neural_style_transfer)), I have applied Semantic Segmentation to exclude person figures from the style transfer (see [Image Segmentation repository](https://github.com/artanzand/image_segmentation_NST) for reproducible code).
 In this post, I will be going over the U-Net architecture and the project pipeline used to achieve this.
 This project is inspired by a stylized image of a child riding a bicycle which I came across with in a very recent research paper ([Kasten et al. (2021)](https://layered-neural-atlases.github.io/)) by Adobe Research team.